MoolahTech/mutualfunds-android-documentation/README.md

 Make a **`MandatePurchaseActivity`** activity with the following params in the intent:

-* **firstAmount: Double** (required) On registering a mandate, a first-time debit amount must be specified.
-This must match the minimum required for the mutual fund.
-For 1565, the minimum first time deposit is Rs.
-100.
 * **maxOngoingAmount: Double** (required) This is the maximum that you can debit from the user everyday.
 This must match the minimum required for the mutual fund.
-For 1565, the minimum ongoing is Re.
-1.
 * **partnerTransactionId: String** (required)
-* **phoneNumber: String** (required)
 * **productCode: String** (required)
 * **startDate: String** (required) The starting date of the mandate.
 Format mentioned in the example below.
 * **endDate: String** (required) The end date of the mandate.
 We recommend keeping this far in the future to avoid re-registering mandates.
 The max is 99 years.
+* **upiVpa: String** (optional) Please DON'T pass this in for staging as UPI VPA checking is unavailable on staging.
+Pass this in on production to pre-fill the VPA.

 Example:
 ```kotlin